aumpierre-unb/Game-of-Life-for-GNU-Octave/README.md

 Each cell will be live or dead in the next generation according to the rules of the Conway's game of life.

 By default, the grid is assumed to be finite.
-If cyc=true is given, then grid is assumed to be infinite and periodic.
+If *cyc*=*true* is given, then grid is assumed to be infinite and periodic.

 By default, no plot is shown.
-If fig=true is given, then a figure with two subplots is shown, the first subplot being the configuration of the original grid and the second subplot being the configuration of the next generations.
+If *fig*=*true* is given, then a figure with two subplots is shown, the first subplot being the configuration of the original grid and the second subplot being the configuration of the next generations.

-By default, the colormap pattern of plots is gray.
+By default, the colormap pattern of plots is *gray*.
 Please address to the colormap help documentation for different patterns.

 **Syntax:**